Every rumored difference between the iPhone 13, Mini, Pro and Pro Max

 Each of the iPhone 13 models are rumored to have a smaller notch than previous iPhones, according to Kuo.
 Apple has included a notched display on each of its smartphones since the 2017 iPhone X, as a place for the phone's selfie camera.
 Some components of the design, however, will likely differ for each iPhone 13 model.

-The iPhone 13 Pro and Pro Max could be thicker and have larger camera bumps than its predecessors.
-MacRumors allegedly saw schematics of the iPhone 13 with a thicker camera bump which could accommodate possible camera upgrades for Apple's higher-end models.
-The rumor site even made a rendering showing what a possible iPhone 13 would look like with such a camera bump.
+The iPhone 13 Pro and Pro Max could be thicker and have larger camera bumps than their predecessors.
+MacRumors allegedly saw schematics of the iPhone 13 with a thicker camera bump, which could accommodate possible camera upgrades for Apple's higher-end models.
+The rumor site even made a render showing what a possible iPhone 13 would look like with such a camera bump.

 Read more: Stylish color options and new design rumored to come to the iPhone 13